Moving to Thailand with your pet

 Pet movers in Thailand

 There are lots of companies offering relocation services, and most of them provide processing paperwork.
-Some are also handling all the process, which includes flight reservation, veterinary services, and pet delivery.
+Some also handle the entire process, which includes flight reservations, veterinary services, and pet delivery.

 One of the most popular sources of pet relocation services is the International Pet and Animal Transportation Association.
 It is better to contact this company before agreeing with the pet service of your choice to be able to feel secure having your pet transferred.
-They can provide you with a list of trustworthy pet shippers avoiding frauds and scams.
+They can provide you with a list of trustworthy pet shippers, avoiding fraud and scams.

 More information

-The authority responsible for the relocation of pets:
+The authority responsible for the relocation of pets in Thailand:

 Bureau of Disease Control and Veterinary Services, Department of Livestock Development